 3. Host a Family Sports Event

 Playing sports is also a great bonding activity because, through it, you can teach your children about playing by the rules, as well as losing or winning gracefully.
 When hosting a family sports event, you should think about the kinds of sports that would benefit your family dynamic and also the interests of your kids.
+You can also do something like Golf and make it a bit easier with a remote control golf caddy as an option.

 4. Create a Family Art